anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 # Introduction

-BRSKI, as defined in {{RFC8995}}, specifies a solution for secure automated zero-touch bootstrapping of devices (aka pledges) in an operational domain.
-This includes the discovery of network elements in the target domain, time synchronization, and the exchange of security information necessary to establish trust between a pledge and the domain.
+BRSKI, as defined in {{RFC8995}}, specifies a solution for secure automated zero-touch bootstrapping of pledges /* Bro: ich würde durchgängig BRSKI Terminoligie verwenden*/ in an operational domain.
+This includes the discovery of the registrar in the target domain, time synchronization, and the exchange of security information necessary to establish trust between a pledge and the domain, and vice versa.

-Security information about the target domain, specifically the target domain certificate to be trusted by new devices, is exchanged utilizing voucher objects defined in {{RFC8366}}.
+Security information about the target domain, specifically the target domain certificate to be trusted by new pledges, is exchanged utilizing voucher objects defined in {{RFC8366}}.
 These vouchers are self-contained signed objects originating from a Manufacturer Authorized Signing Authority (MASA).
 They may be provided online (synchronously) or offline (asynchronously) via the domain registrar to the pledge.
-A plede can authenticate the voucher because it is shipped with a trust anchor of its manufacturer such that it can validate signatures by the MASA.
+A pledge can authenticate the voucher because it is shipped with a trust anchor of its manufacturer such that it can validate signatures by the MASA.
 /* stf: validation vs. verification.
-Here it should be verification */
+Here it should be verification   Bro: Ich denke eher es geht um validation, da es nicht nur die Signaturprüfung, sonder die komplette Chain Validation umfasse.
+Wir hatten die Begriffe mal in PKI glossar definiert: https://wiki.ct.siemens.de/x/BaC8EQ */

-Trust by the domain in a new pledge is established by enrolling a first end-entity (EE) certificate of the pledge that is specific to the target domain.
+Trust by the domain in a new pledge is established by enrolling an LDevID certificate of the pledge that is specific to the target domain.
-For enrolling devices with these so-called LDevID certificates, BRSKI typically relies on Enrollment over Secure Transport (EST) {{RFC7030}}.
+For enrolling devices with such LDevID certificates, BRSKI typically utilizes Enrollment over Secure Transport (EST) {{RFC7030}}.
+/* Bro: Ich würde hier die Beschreibung der EST Spezifika kürzen oder weglassen.
+Wir wollen in diesem Dokument ja nicht die Protokolle gegeneinander vergleichen. */
 While using EST has the advantage that the mutually authenticated TLS connection established between the pledge and the registrar can be reused for protecting also the message exchange for enrolling the LDevID certificate,